cgomesu/website/_posts/2021-07-18-diy-tasmota-bme280.md

 7. If everything looks good, erase whatever is currently stored on the SPI flash of the ESP-01 module:

    **Attention.** The following procedure will **wipe all the data** on the SPI flash of your ESP-01 module.
-If you have used such a module before and want to backup the image, then first run `esptool.py --port $ESP_PORT read_flash 0x00000 0x100000 /opt/Tasmota8266/backup_esp01_$(date +%d-%m-%y).bin`.
-The backup will be in the newly create `Tasmota8266` directory with the current date for future reference.
+If you have used such a module before and want to backup the image, then first run `esptool.py --port $ESP_PORT read_flash 0x00000 0x100000 /opt/tasmota8266/backup_esp01_$(date +%d-%m-%y).bin`.
+The backup will be in the newly created `tasmota8266` directory with the current date for future reference.
 Please notice that this procedure may take a few minutes to complete.
    {: .notice--warning }

    ```